GaiusCassiusLonginus/AI-Newton-Rings-Lab/README.md

 This repository is released under the MIT License unless otherwise specified for individual files or datasets.

 Update for Zenodo sync

+This repository currently provides a minimal reproducibility package rather than a complete dataset release.